zenclike/Zen/README.md

- intneq :: check if an integer variable is not the same as the another integer variable intlw :: check if an integer variable is lower than the another integer variable intmr :: check if an integer variable is higher than the another integer variable add :: adds an integer literal or integer variable to the integer variable sub :: subtracts an integer literal or integer variable to an integer variable mul :: multiples an integer literal or integer variable to an integer variable div :: divides an integer literal or integer variable to an integer variable rand :: randoms a number between 1 to your number that you choose and set the value to an integer variable strint :: changes from a string to an integer and set the value to an integer variable
+ intneq :: check if an integer variable is not the same as the another integer variable intlw :: check if an integer variable is lower than the another integer variable intmr :: check if an integer variable is higher than the another integer variable add :: adds an integer literal or integer variable to an integer variable sub :: subtracts an integer literal or integer variable to an integer variable mul :: multiplies an integer literal or integer variable to an integer variable div :: divides an integer literal or integer variable to an integer variable rand :: randoms a number between 1 to your number that you choose and set the value to an integer variable strint :: changes from a string to an integer and set the value to an integer variable rem :: gets the remainings from the division and set the value to an integer variable *library flt defflt :: defines a float variable fltadd :: adds a float literal or float variable to an float variable fltsub :: subtracts a float literal or float variable to an float variable fltmul :: multiplies a float literal or float variable to an float variable fltdiv :: divides a float literal or float variable to an float variable cos :: gets the float variable and changes to radians and set the value to a float variable
 ```
 There is a few types of commands in **Zen**, here is all of them.
 ```